-The BSO serves as the Biosafety Program representative for all regulatory and research compliance inspections.
+The BSO serves as the Biosafety Program representative for all regulatory compliance inspections.
 The BSO shall:

 - 1. Manage the Biosafety Program and support implementation of IBC policies and procedures. - 2.
 Ensure compliance with specified biosafety-related training requirements for PIs and laboratory personnel. - 3.
 Assist laboratories in conforming to pertinent regulatory guidelines and IBC policies by providing training, facility inspections, and communication of Biosafety Program and related regulatory requirements. - 4.
 Perform annual inspections of BSL-1 and BSL-2 laboratories for compliance with NIH Guidelines, the CDC-NIH "Biosafety in Microbiological and Biomedical Laboratories" guidelines, and the Cal/OSHA Bloodborne Pathogens Standard as applicable. - 5.
-Perform technical review of protocols to determine level of review/approval needed.
-Communication will be performed directly between PI and BSO during review process. - 6.
-Review and approve BUA applications involving human/primate-sourced materials.
-The BSO and PI will communicate directly, and any BUA applications approved via technical review will be communicated to the ORC and IBC Chair for inclusion in agenda and materials for the next IBC meeting.

-- 7. Prepare reports as needed for institutional management regarding Biosafety Program status. - 8.
-If flagged by the Institutional Animal Care and Use Committee (IACUC) or Institutional Review Board (IRB) during protocol review, screen protocols submitted for identification of biological materials; consult with campus personnel as needed, such as Director of Animal Care, campus Veterinarian, and PI regarding appropriate containment procedures for biological materials. - 9.
+Perform technical review of protocols to determine level of review/approval needed. - 6.
+Review and approve BUA applications involving human/primate-sourced materials. - 7.
+Prepare reports as needed for institutional management regarding IBC activities and Biosafety Program status. - 8.
+If flagged by the Institutional Animal Care and Use Committee (IACUC) during protocol review, screen protocols submitted for identification of biological materials; consult with the Director of Animal Care, campus Veterinarian, and PI regarding appropriate containment procedures for biological materials. - 9.
 Monitor federal, state, and local regulatory trends, and communicate any changes to the IBC. - 10.
-With the ORC and IBC Chair, generate annual reports to NIH. - 11.
-Work closely with EHS Director to coordinate all aspects of Biosafety Program compliance.
+With the ORC, generate annual reports to NIH.

-- 13. Review and revise the IBC Charter at least annually, in consultation with the IBC Chair and the ORC. - 14.
+- 11. Work closely with EHS Director to coordinate all aspects of compliance. - 12.
+Assist the ORC with maintenance and updates for the IBC webpage. - 13.
+Review and revise the IBC Charter at least annually, in consultation with the IBC Chair and the ORC. - 14.
 Coordinate (with the PI, IBC Chair, EHS Director, as appropriate) immediate reporting to the IBC and NIH Office of Science Policy (OSP) of any spills and accidents in a BSL-1/2 laboratory involving recombinant/synthetic DNA that result in an overt exposure.
 While this report must be immediate, care must be taken to ensure that multiple reports are not made and there is a single point of contact for the University with the OSP. - 15.
 Coordinate (with the PI, IBC Chair, EHS Director, as appropriate) reporting any significant problems, violations, or any significant research-related accidents and illnesses (involving recombinant/synthetic DNA) to the OSP and the appropriate institutional official within 30 days in accordance with the NIH Guidelines.
 The OSP expects a preliminary report when the incident/illness occurs, and a final report within 30 days.
 Although NIH Guidelines allow reporting by the PI, it is recommended that notification of OSP be coordinated with the IBC Chair, BSO, etc. so that multiple, perhaps conflicting, reports are not made. - 16.
 Attend IBC, IACUC and IRB meetings as required.